jisotalo/ads-client-test-plc-project/README.md

 PLC project for TwinCAT is located in `./TwinCAT 2/` directory.
 It has been created for CX9020 with TwinCAT 2 image.

 This project is based on TC3 project, but all unsupported stuff is removed.

+`EXPORT` directory contains all files exported to support version control.